VIENA-IST/HighLevelCommBenchMarks/README.md

 ## MQTT results

 Test conditions are as follow:
-* 1000 messages sent, with format "Message xxxx" where "xxxx" is the number of message.
+* 1000 messages sent, using an Int32 with the number of message.
-* same qos in both ends
+* same qos (quality of service) in both ends.
-* using same PC to run the sender and receiver clients Lenovo T480
+* using same PC to run the sender and receiver clients Lenovo T480.
-* same module implementation of MQTT in both endpoints (paho-mqtt)
+* same module implementation of MQTT in both endpoints (paho-mqtt).
-* comparison between local MQTT broker (mosquitto) running in raspberryPI 3 and online servers
+* comparison between local MQTT broker (mosquitto) running in raspberryPI 3 and Laptop and online servers.
-* mean of 5 consecutive tests
+* mean of 5 consecutive tests.
+* transport used is websockets in both clients.

 **note** Since official repository did not have the latest release of mosquitto, it was necessary to manually update it using: